-Prior to law school, Rashanda was a Mass Tort Paralegal at Robins Kaplan LLP, where she worked on large product liability cases.
+Prior to attending law school, Rashanda worked as a paralegal at Robins Kaplan LLP.
 She has coached cheerleading for over a decade and currently serves as the Program Director and Head Cheerleading Coach for the Apple Valley Elementary and Middle School teams, where she instills and builds confidence and pride in young girls.

 Kristell Caballero Saucedo (she/her) is the Senior Program Associate for the Racial Equity Initiatives at Borealis Philanthropy.
 As a low-income, first-generation immigrant woman, her work is committed to social justice that puts race and kyriarchy [a social system or set of connecting social systems built around domination, oppression and submission] at its nexus.
 Most recently, Kristell was a Ron McKinley Philanthropy Fellow at the Bush Foundation where she was responsible for managing grants for the Community Innovation Program.
 She has also worked as a consultant to foundations and nonprofits on racial equity and inclusion and community-led work.

 Kristell holds a B.A. in Political Science and Spanish from St. Olaf College.
 She worked as a New Sector Alliance Fellow and later as the Racial Equity Project Manager at Northside Funders Group where she led and created a racial equity framework and toolkit.
 As a Fulbright Scholar in Mexico, Kristell focused her research on Afro-Mexican rights.
 She spent a year working on anti-racism nonformal education at Phiren Amenca, an International Roma Rights organization based in Hungary.
 Kristell is a salsa dancing enthusiast and Crossfit addict.